-International trade often leads to the transfer of technology from a developed nation to the developing nation.
+International trade often leads to the transfer of technology from a developed nation to a developing nation.
 Govt. in the developing nation often lay terms for foreign companies that involve developing local manufacturing capacities.

-Increase in international trade also creates job opportunities in both countries.
+An increase in international trade also creates job opportunities in both countries.
 That’s a major reason why big trading nations like the US, Japa, and South Korea have lower unemployment rates.

 Disadvantages of International Trade

-Unfair to new companies
+Unfair to New Companies

-A threat to National Security
+Threat to National Security

-Pressure on natural resources
+Pressure on Natural Resources

 A country only has limited natural resources.
-But, if it opens its doors to the foreign companies, it could drain those natural resources much quicker.
+But, if it opens its doors to foreign companies, it could drain those natural resources much quicker.